Mercerenies/latitude/docs/spec/ii_standard_library/fileheader.md

 contain the following keys.

  * `MODULE` The name of the module, usually the same as the file name without the extension.
+Valid Latitude module names are a subset of the valid Latitude identifiers consisting of identifiers which contain only alphanumeric characters, as well as `/_-`.
  * `PACKAGE` The name of the containing package.
 Modules that are released together in a single library should share a package name.
+   Package names consist of multiple segments separated by `.`, and each segment must be a nonempty sequence of alphanumeric or `-` characters which does not begin with a number or `-` and does not end with a `-`.

-Module and package names in Latitude can contain alphanumeric characters, as well as any of the characters `-_/`, provided that the resulting name is a valid Latitude identifier.
-The order of the lines in a header does not matter, but each key can appear at most once in a header.
+The order of the lines
+in a header does not matter, but each key can appear at most once in a header.